Leonid Pasternak (1862-1945), father of the writer Boris Pasternak, was a leading Russian artist with a reputation as a fine portraitist.

 Boris Pasternak (1890-1960), the eldest son of Leonid, the Russian poet and author of Doctor Zhivago, was awarded the Nobel Prize for Literature in 1958.

-Leonid Pasternak: A Family Collection is a permanent exhibition of Leonid’s work in the Oxford house where he died.
-It is open to the public on the first Sunday of every month, 2‑4 pm, by appointment only.
+Leonid Pasternak: A Family Collection is a permanent exhibition of Leonid’s work in the Oxford house where he lived during the last six years of his life and where he died.
+It is open to the public on the first Sunday of every month, 2.30 - 4.30 pm, by appointment.

 Registered as a charity on 6 June 1979, reg.
 Charity No. 277599